growr-xyz/growr-documentation/layer-distribution-identity/2-Credentials-Issuing.md

 Several examples of verifiable credentials are presented in the sections below.

 ### KYC Credential
 In regulated custodial model, a verifiable credential for successfully passed KYC process (including AML/CFT risk check) is a must.
 Individual KYC credential can be requested from the Borrowers, when applying for a loan.
-In addition, institutional KYC credential could be requsted from Lenders, when trying to create or fund a lending pond, or from Liqudity Providers, when trying to create or fund a lending pool.
+In addition, institutional KYC credential could be requested from Lenders, when trying to create or fund a lending pond, or from Liquidity Providers, when trying to create or fund a lending pool.

 KYC Credential Issuer could be any traditional identity verification service or the Distributor itself.